Glendale Water Softener System Installation & Repair

 The most common residential water softening techniques are ion-exchange and reverse osmosis.
 Ion-exchange works by exchanging the hard water deposits for softer water.
 The water softener is full of ion-exchange resin that will swap the calcium and magnesium ions in the hard water with sodium or potassium ions.
 The result is softer water.

 Reverse osmosis works like a net or strainer.
 When presented with a porous membrane, the smaller water molecules are able to pass through these pores, while the larger calcium and magnesium ions are stopped from joining the water on the other side of the membrane because of their size.
 The membrane effectively strains out the hardness ions without having to add any other ions into the water.

 Experience the amazing results of soft water by calling our Glendale, AZ team today!
-Reach Christian Brothers at (623) 499-9794.
+Reach Plumber Glendale at (623) 499-9794.